evmos/evmos/x/evm/spec/02_state.md

 The EVM module `Keeper` grants access to the EVM module state and implements `statedb.Keeper` interface to support the `StateDB` implementation.
-The Keeper contains a store key that allows the DB to write to a concrete subtree of the multistore that is only accessible to the EVM module.
+The Keeper contains a store key that allows the DB to write to a concrete subtree of the multistore that is only accessible by the EVM module.
-Instead of using a trie and database for querying and persistence (the `StateDB` implementation on Ethermint), use the Cosmos `KVStore` (key-value store) and Cosmos SDK `Keeper` to facilitate state transitions.
+Instead of using a trie and database for querying and persistence (the `StateDB` implementation), Evmos uses the Cosmos `KVStore` (key-value store) and Cosmos SDK `Keeper` to facilitate state transitions.

 To support the interface functionality, it imports 4 module Keepers: